unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/node-js-server-guide.md

 ## Step 4: Build a Front-end UI

-There are two UI options for when you create a server-side integration.

-### Option 1: Create a Custom UI

 The form must call the endpoint where the [`login` handler](node-js-server-guide.md#step-3a-the-login-method) is called and it must correspond with the parameters to that function.
 See this example corresponding with the `login` handler configured above in [Step 3D](node-js-server-guide.md#step-3d-putting-it-all-together).

 ```javascript